What makes the International School of Louisiana unique?

 Where do ISL students go after 8th grade?
 How do they adjust to an all-English school?

 After the 8th grade, families apply to their desired high schools through the NCAP process or by enrolling in a high school in their home parish.
 ISL’s students have gone on to attend high schools throughout the Greater New Orleans area; many of our students attend highly competitive secondary schools.

 Because our students receive gradually more instruction in English during their middle school years, they generally adjust well to an English-language school and are very successful.
 In recent years, we’ve been lucky enough to welcome several former students back to our school as ISL teachers.

 APPLYING TO ISL – KINDERGARTEN AND FIRST GRADE

-Students can apply online for a seat at any of our campuses through the NOLA Public Schools’ Common Application Process (NCAP) website at www.enrollnola.org or by visiting a OneApp Family Resource Center.
+Students from any parish can apply online for a seat at any of our campuses through the NOLA Public Schools’ Common Application Process (NCAP) website at www.EnrollNOLAps.com or by visiting a NCAP Family Resource Center.
 Students do not need to be residents of Orleans Parish to use the system.

 What is NCAP?

-OneApp is a single application that serves most New Orleans public schools.
+NCAP is a single application process that serves most New Orleans public schools.
 Families can apply to several schools by completing only one application.
-OneApp is managed by EnrollNOLA, a part of the Recovery School District.
-ISL participates in OneApp and follows their rules for enrollment, admissions, and registration.
-EnrollNOLA’s web site is www.enrollnola.org.
+NCAP is managed by NOLA Public Schools.
+ISL participates in NCAP and follows their rules for enrollment, admissions, and registration.
+NCAP’s website is www.EnrollNOLAps.com.

 What are the residency requirements for each campus?

 I’m not sure which ISL campus to apply for.
 How do the campuses compare?

-How does OneApp select which students attend ISL?
+How does NCAP select which students attend ISL?